Jack Sock: 2022: Indian Wells title & back to top 50 in doubles & top 100 in singles

 Sock partnered with John Isner in doubles at Indian Wells as a wildcard pair, and they won the doubles title, beating Santiago González and Édouard Roger-Vasselin in the final.

 He reached the ATP Challenger final at the 2022 Ilkley Trophy where he lost to qualifier Zizou Bergs.

 He qualified for the 2022 Wimbledon Championships in singles after a three year absence and reached the third round.
 At the same tournament he reached the doubles quarterfinals with Denis Kudla and the mixed doubles semifinals with Coco Gauff.
 He returned to the top 100 in singles and to the top 50 in doubles at world No. 48 on 11 July 2022.

 At the US Open, Sock retired in the fourth set of his first round match against Diego Schwartzman due to back injury.

+2023: Retirement

+On 27 August 2023, Sock announced that the US Open would be the final event of his career.
+He played his last match in mixed doubles with Coco Gauff.

+2025: Final appearance

+In July 2025, Sock returned for one tournament at the Newport Challenger, partnering billionaire Bill Ackman in his pro tennis debut.

+Pickleball

+In May 2023, Sock made his professional pickleball debut at the PPA North Carolina Open in singles, men's doubles and mixed doubles.
+Sock partnered with world No. 1 Anna Leigh Waters to win the mixed doubles title.
+As a result, he reached #22 and #74 in the PPA Tour's men's mixed doubles and men's singles rankings, respectively.

+In August 2023, it was announced that Sock had signed on to play full-time on the PPA Tour.

+As of 7 June 2024, Sock is ranked world No. 9 (and is fifth in the race) in singles.

 World TeamTennis

-Sock has played three seasons with World TeamTennis starting in 2017 when he debuted in the league with the Springfield Lasers, where he also played the following year.
+Sock played three seasons with World TeamTennis starting in 2017 when he debuted in the league with the Springfield Lasers, where he also played the following year.
 Sock was a member of the 2020 New York Empire during the 2020 WTT season at The Greenbrier.
-The Empire claimed the 2020 WTT Championship with a riveting super-tiebreaker win over the Chicago Smash, and Sock was named the 2020 WTT Finals Male MVP.
+The Empire claimed the 2020 WTT Championship with a super-tiebreaker win over the Chicago Smash, and Sock was named the 2020 WTT Finals Male MVP.